PPA Adding Patrols To Monitor Illegally Parked Cars In Bike Lanes Amid Growing Number Of Bicyclists Killed In Philly

 “I’m moving into traffic and I don’t know what the car next to me is going to do,” Renard said.

 “Good idea.
 It’s very dangerous for bicyclists,” biker Ward Titus said.
-“Many have been killed in this city.”READ MORE: Philadelphia International Airport Offers Passengers Tips As It Gears Up For Busiest Season In 3 Years
+“Many have been killed in this city.”READ MORE: Dirt Bike Rider Wanted In Hit-And-Run That Left Teenager Dead, Philadelphia Police Say

 In a new report from PennDOT, the number of bicyclists killed in Philly is growing.
 In 2021, eight bicyclists were killed.
 Ten years ago, it was only two.